MenneBos/skill-ovos-melody/Actions-Backlog.md

 I change the STT driver to chromium door mycroft.conf aan te passen Chromium plugin was al geinstalleerd

-I changed to wake word to Jarvis by mycroft.conf Openwakework plugin was al geinstalleerd
+I changed to wake word to Jarvis by mycroft.conf \
+I try to include hey mycroft aswell in the config still not working [error]\
+Openwakework plugin was al geinstalleerd

 I disabled WiFi, as connection is on-off and it is cabled anywat